oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - `install` do an install operation, helm has many other operations type zhelm --help` for a list.

-- `Kubernetes-dashboard` This is the "human" name to give the installation, it's easier to use that later on than using a machine generated one.
+- `kubernetes-dashboard` This is the "human" name to give the installation, it's easier to use that later on than using a machine generated one.

-- `stable/Kubernetes-dashboard` is the name of the *chart* to install.
+- `stable/kubernetes-dashboard` is the name of the *chart* to install.
 Helm will download the char from the repo and then execute it. if you had needed a specific chart version they you could have added a version specifier, for example `--version=1.2.3`

 - `--namespace kube-system` This tells helm to install the dashboard into the kube-system namespace.
 Namespaces are ways of partitioning the cluster to help you manage related resources